Nubz567/chatterbox/DEPLOYMENT_DEBUG.md

    - Test group creation
    - Test group joining
    - Test group settings and management
+   - **Test delete group button (should work now)**
+   - Test leave group functionality
    - Test navigation to chat

 3. **If everything works, we can add Socket.IO for real-time chat**

-**Please deploy this version and test the full functionality!** The username should now display properly instead of "Error".
+**Please deploy this version and test the delete group functionality!** The delete group button should now work properly.